 There are other alternatives to litigation.
 For instance, if two parties are at an impasse, they can agree to mediate their dispute, which is much less expensive than litigation.
 The parties would jointly select a mediator, who would listen to presentations by each side about the case and try to push the parties toward resolution.
 This is not binding, but is often effective at getting the parties to understand the strengths and weaknesses of their cases and the benefits of settlement.

 Or, the parties can agree to participate in binding arbitration.
 In this regard, there are organizations such as the American Arbitration Association that provide retired judges or lawyers as decision makers, having expertise in an area of law as well as their own rules of procedure, and who render a decision that is binding on the parties.
 The procedures for arbitration are less formal and less expensive than a full-blown litigation.

-So, next time you are aggrieved and ready to pull the trigger on a lawsuit, consult with a lawyer and consider all of the options.
-A lawsuit might be the best option, but there may be other ways to resolve the dispute. ©
+So, next time you are aggrieved and ready to pull the trigger on a lawsuit, you could check here to consider all of your options.
+A lawsuit might be the best option, but there may be other ways to resolve the dispute.